Skip to main content

 warning

-To finish your translation contribution, the last thing you should do is commit your changes and open a pull request on the projects GitHub page so they can be merged into the project.
+To finish your translation contribution, the last thing you should do is commit your changes and open a pull request on the project's GitHub page so they can be merged into the project.
 That way, your work becomes part of the app’s official language support.

-Adding a new language
+Adding a New Language

 This guide walks developers through the process of adding a new language to the BookLogr project.